chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 ^^^^^^^^^^^^^

-When ``in`` is specified as the intent, the formal argument represents a variable that is copy-initialized with the value of the actual argument.
+When ``in`` is specified as the intent, the formal argument represents a variable that is initialized from the value of the actual argument.
+This initialization will be copy-initialization or move-initialization according to :ref:`Copy_and_Move_Initialization`.

 For example, for integer arguments, the formal argument will store a copy of the actual argument.

-An implicit conversion occurs from the actual argument to the type of the formal.
+An implicit conversion for a function call occurs from the actual argument to the type of the formal.

 The formal can be modified within the function, but such changes are local to the function and not reflected back to the call site.

 .. _The_Out_Intent:

 The Out Intent
 ^^^^^^^^^^^^^^

+The ``out`` intent on a formal argument supports return-like behavior.
+As such, the type of an ``out`` formal is not considered when determining candidate functions or choosing the best candidate (see :ref:`Function_Resolution`).

-When ``out`` is specified as the intent, the actual argument is ignored when the call is made, but when the function returns, the actual argument is assigned to the value of the formal argument.
-The actual argument must be a valid lvalue.
-Within the function body, the formal argument is initialized according :ref:`Split_Initialization`.
-It will start with its default value if one is supplied and can use the type's default value if no initialization point is found.
+When a function with the ``out`` intent returns, the actual argument is set to the formal argument using assignment or possibly initialized from the formal argument according to :ref:`Split_Initialization`.

+Within the function body, an ``out`` formal argument is initialized according :ref:`Split_Initialization`.
+It will start with its default value if one is supplied and can use the default value for the declared type if no initialization point is found.
 The formal argument can be modified within the function.

-The assignment implementing the ``out`` intent is a candidate for :ref:`Split_Initialization`.
-As a result, an actual argument might be initialized by a call passing the actual by ``out`` intent.

 .. _The_Inout_Intent:

 The Inout Intent
 ^^^^^^^^^^^^^^^^

-When ``inout`` is specified as the intent, the actual argument is copied into the formal argument as with the ``in`` intent and then copied back out as with the ``out`` intent.
+When ``inout`` is specified as the intent, the actual argument is copy-initialized into the formal argument, the called function body is run, and then the actual argument is set to the formal argument with assignment.
+As a result the behavior of the ``inout`` intent is a combination of the ``in`` and ``out`` intents.

+``inout`` intent formals behave the same as ``in`` formals for the purposes of determining candidate functions and choosing the best candidate (see :ref:`Function_Resolution`).

 The actual argument must be a valid lvalue.
 The formal argument can be modified within the function.

 .. _The_Ref_Intent: